NIC-Golang/ecommerce-team-dotpep/README.md

 - Write Documentation on `src/your-service/README.md`, and also provide other materials in `docs/service-name/something_to_document`.
 - Write good Commit messages.
 - English Only!
-- Stick With Good Programming Principles/Practices below:
+- Stick and Follow With Good Programming Principles/Practices below:

-**Programming Principles:**
+**Programming Principles and Best Practices:**

 - Clean Code and Clean Architecture
 - SOLID
 - DRY
 - KISS
 - YAGNI
-- Naming Convention
+- Follow Naming Convention
-- Service Documenting, README and Docstrings for Functions
+- Documenting, (README, Schemas, ER-D) and Docstrings for Functions.

+**In API's Dev:**

+- Caching
+- Rate Limiting
+- Versioning
+- OpenAPI/Swagger API Documentation
+- Follow RESTful/URIs Resource, Endpoints - Naming Convention
+- There is also Best Practices in RDBMS/DBMS (Databases) - `created at` and `updated at` column in almost every Table/Entity, use `unix time stamp`/`unix epoch`.

 ## E-Commerce Microservices